pydata/pydata-cookbook/papers/joshua_warner/00_scikitimage.rst

 Transform estimation
 ********************

-To filter out the false matches observed in [FIGREF PRIOR], RANdom SAmple Consensus (RANSAC) is used [REFERENCE].
-RANSAC is a powerful method of rejecting outliers available in `skimage.transform.ransac`.
+To filter out the false matches observed in Figure :ref:`fig-pano1`, RANdom SAmple Consensus (RANSAC) is used [Fis81]_.
+RANSAC is a powerful method of rejecting outliers available in ``skimage.transform.ransac``.
 The transformation is estimated using an iterative process based on randomly chosen subsets, finally selecting the model which corresponds best with the majority of matches.

 It is important to note the randomness inherent to RANSAC.
 The results are robust, but will vary slightly every time.
-Thus, it is expected that the readers' results will deviate slightly from the published figures after this point.
+Thus, it is expected that readers' results will deviate slightly from the published figures after this point.

 .. code-block:: python